-At Restorative Justice Victoria, our mission is twofold: (1) To develop and operate a restorative justice program for the benefit of the community; and (2) To educate the general public and raise community awareness about restorative justice.
+At Restorative Justice Victoria, our mission is to develop and operate a restorative justice program for the benefit of the community and to educate the general public and raise community awareness about restorative justice.

 About Restorative Justice Victoria

 We are a community justice agency that serves the City of Victoria and the Township of Esquimalt.
 We accept referrals from: Victoria Police, Crown, schools, ICBC, community agencies, and individuals in the community.